Chicago Style Workout 4:

 9. Clifford Garstang’s first novel has a chapter called “The Clattering of Bones.”

-10. I read it both in Time magazine and in the Wall Street Journal.
+10. I read it in Time magazine and The Wall Street Journal.

-Photo: Manuscripts and Archives Division, Sports, Boxing, Women in Trylon and Perisphere Sweaters Boxing, New York Public Library Digital Collections, accessed February 18, 2016.
+Photo: Manuscripts and Archives Division, Sports, Boxing, Women in Trylon and Perisphere Sweaters Boxing, New York Public Library Digital Collections.

 Please see our commenting policy.